 Why Should You Practice Transcendental Meditation?

 Really, what’s in it for a workaday person to sit still twenty minutes a day, doing nothing but lilting mentally over and over a verse.
 One who wishes nothing more than to simplify life, maximize good times, and complete the course of tasks assigned and expected of them, with some grace.

 This question has an easy way of looking at it, and another a slightly more thought-provoking one.

-You will know how necessary Transcendental Meditation really is in commonly led lives when you realize how less the procedure demands in exchange for relaxation of twenty minutes and lingering.
+You will know how necessary Transcendental Meditation really is in commonly led lives when you realize how less the procedure demands in exchange for the relaxation of twenty minutes and lingering.
 It is a minutes-long oasis of thought-free peace every day amidst a desert of gnawing stresses.
-You know you need time-off just to settle in the peace of silence to rejuvenate your mind, like you need to rejuvenate your body with sleep, therefore.
+You know you need time off just to settle in the peace of silence to rejuvenate your mind, like you need to rejuvenate your body with sleep, therefore.

 The second perspective is of a spiritual nature.

 Ask yourself honestly, have you ever conceived of a higher nature of life than the one you are leading right now?
 It may not has to be a “better” job, a “higher” societal status, or wielding more power over others, but simply an expansion of the feelings you feel, the experiences you experience, and knowing what you know.

 If you sense such a thirst for this beyond, know it to be a spiritual one.
 Transcendental Meditation is a pathway which illuminates and leads to this higher state of being, the state of yoga.
 One must meditate to become stiller, more silent inside, to expand the experiential range and make the progression of the spirit.